Skip to Search

 Howey, John.
 Sarasota School of Architecture Collection, 1926-2001.
 Photographs, drawings, models and research materials collected or created by John Howey during the creation of the book and exhibition entitled, The Sarasota School of Architecture, 1941-1966.
 The materials pertain to the numerous modern architects working in Sarasota, Florida, during that period.
 Ms Group 274.

 Huin, Alain J..
 Papers, 1965-2008.
-Design sketeches, drawings, blueprints, collection presentations, scrapbooks, photographs, trade and retail catalogs, and other papers of furniture designer Alain J. Huin, who worked for over 40 years in the design industry where he created designs for major furniture manufactures such as Johnston Casuals, Comfort Designs, and Ethan Allen.
+Design sketches, drawings, blueprints, collection presentations, scrapbooks, photographs, trade and retail catalogs, and other papers of furniture designer Alain J. Huin, who worked for over 40 years in the design industry where he created designs for major furniture manufacturers such as Johnston Casuals, Comfort Designs, and Ethan Allen.
 These pieces would go on to be sold at name-brand retailers such as Crate and Barrel, Bloomingdale's, Macy's, Pottery Barn and Restoration Hardware.
 10.6 linear feet.
 MSS 0436.

 Memorial Presbyterian Church Architecture Collection.
 1886-1904.
 Architectural drawings and blueprints for the Memorial Presbyterian Church in St. Augustine, Florida.
 The hotel was designed by the Carrère & Hastings firm for Henry M. Flagler.
 Ms Group 312.